Changing your details

 Send one of the following when you apply for a passport:

-• a Gender Recognition Certificate
+• A Gender Recognition Certificate

-• a new birth or adoption certificate showing your acquired gender
+• A new birth or adoption certificate showing your acquired gender

-• a letter from your doctor or medical consultant confirming your change of gender is likely to be permanent
+• A letter from your doctor or medical consultant confirming your change of gender is likely to be permanent

 If you’re sending a letter from your doctor or medical consultant and you’re changing your name, you’ll also need to supply both of the following:

-• evidence of your change of name (such as a deed poll)
+• Evidence of your change of name (such as a deed poll)

-• evidence that you’re using your new name (for example a payslip, or a letter from your local council)
+• Evidence that you’re using your new name (for example a payslip, or a letter from your local council)

-If you need a Passport Letter to be completed ny us, then please let us know at your next appointment.
-If, however, you need it sooner then please email the clinic putting PASSPORT LETTER REQUEST in the subject line.
+If you need a Passport Letter to be completed by us, then please let us know at your next appointment.
+If, however, you need it sooner then please email the clinic putting 'Passport letter request' in the subject line.

 We will then do our best to arrange for this to be done, mindful that our clinicians are busy every day seeing patients.